-This is an inexpensive means of keeping any number of brushes wet between sessions and while painting with water based paints.
+This is an inexpensive way of keeping any number of brushes wet while painting with water based paints or between sessions.
 It can also be used for hanging brushes to dry tip downward.

 Step 1: Materials needed

 1) A fairly deep square or rectangular water holder.
 I bought surplus motel 'ice buckets' at a kitchen supply store.

 2) Pipe insulation - approximately 1.75 inch diameter with a 1 inch center hole.
 (From any hardware store) Other sizes will probably work.